 Trading Attention, Not Charts

-Most traders think they are trading price.
+Most traders think they're trading price.

-Professionals know they are trading attention.
+Professionals know they're trading attention.

 Price is the result.
 Attention is the cause.